gizkamerun/WiKi-comm-demo/README.md

-# Bootstrap 4 Boilerplate
+# Wizard Communication tool

-This is a simple Bootstrap template with responsive Navbar.
+This is a simple form with responsive Navbar.
-This for educational use.
+This for informational use.

 ## Getting Started

-You can use this template to help build a website.
-The Navbar items will need links in place for your other pages.
-That will allow the Menu to work when you are in mobile sizes.
+...

 ## Built With and additional components